asphalt-framework/asphalt-wamp/docs/usage.rst

 The :class:`~asphalt.wamp.registry.WAMPRegistry` class provides an alternative to this.
 Each registry object stores registered procedure handlers, subscription handlers and mapped exceptions, and can apply defaults on each of these.
-Each registry can have a separate namespace prefix so you don't have to repeat it in every single procedure name or topic.
-Note, however, that the namespace prefix does **not** affect mapped exception URIs.
+Each registry can have a separate namespace prefix so you don't have to repeat it in every single procedure name, topic or mapped error.

 Suppose you want to register two procedures and one subscriber, all under the ``foo`` prefix and you want to apply the ``invoke='roundrobin'`` setting to all procedures::